Bioturbation: Rivers and streams

-Marine environments
+Marine

 Major marine bioturbators range from small infaunal invertebrates to fish and marine mammals.
 In most marine sediments, however, they are dominated by small invertebrates, including polychaetes, bivalves, burrowing shrimp, and amphipods.

-Shallow and Coastal
+Shallow and coastal

 Coastal ecosystems, such as estuaries, are generally highly productive, which results in the accumulation of large quantities of detritus (organic waste).
 These large quantities, in addition to typically small sediment grain size and dense populations, make bioturbators important in estuarine respiration.
 Bioturbators enhance the transport of oxygen into sediments through irrigation and increase the surface area of oxygenated sediments through burrow construction.
 Bioturbators also transport organic matter deeper into sediments through general reworking activities and production of fecal matter.
 This ability to replenish oxygen and other solutes at sediment depth allows for enhanced respiration by both bioturbators as well as the microbial community, thus altering estuarine elemental cycling.

 The effects of bioturbation on the nitrogen cycle are well-documented.
 Coupled denitrification and nitrification are enhanced due to increased oxygen and nitrate delivery to deep sediments and increased surface area across which oxygen and nitrate can be exchanged.
 The enhanced nitrification-denitrification coupling contributes to greater removal of biologically available nitrogen in shallow and coastal environments, which can be further enhanced by the excretion of ammonium by bioturbators and other organisms residing in bioturbator burrows.
 While both nitrification and denitrification are enhanced by bioturbation, the effects of bioturbators on denitrification rates have been found to be greater than that on rates of nitrification, further promoting the removal of biologically available nitrogen.
 This increased removal of biologically available nitrogen has been suggested to be linked to increased rates of nitrogen fixation in microenvironments within burrows, as indicated by evidence of nitrogen fixation by sulfate-reducing bacteria via the presence of nifH (nitrogenase) genes.

 Bioturbation by walrus feeding is a significant source of sediment and biological community structure and nutrient flux in the Bering Sea.
 Walruses feed by digging their muzzles into the sediment and extracting clams through powerful suction.
 By digging through the sediment, walruses rapidly release large amounts of organic material and nutrients, especially ammonium, from the sediment to the water column.
 Additionally, walrus feeding behavior mixes and oxygenates the sediment and creates pits in the sediment which serve as new habitat structures for invertebrate larvae.